 In addition to regular review of the questionnaires, Internal Audit annually audits the Switch Handbook which is inclusive of all of Switch’s ethical standards and anti-corruption policies.
 Internal Audit also performs annual audits of entity level controls as part of the SOX audit inclusive of ethical standard controls.
 Beyond annual SOX and Switch Handbook audits, Internal Audit includes all operations into consideration when performing their annual financial risk assessment which drives the audit scope for the year.

 Reporting and Consultation on Ethical Issues

 Switch promotes ethical behavior at all times and encourages its employees to talk to a direct supervisor, Switch human resources or a Switch executive when in doubt about the best course of action in a particular situation.

-Employees are instructed to promptly report suspected violations of laws, rules, regulations or of the Code.
+Employees are instructed to promptly report suspected violations of laws, rules, regulations, or of the Code itself.
 In most cases, a direct supervisor or Switch Human Resources will be in the best position to resolve the matter.
 If the issue persists, employees are encouraged to report the issue to Switch Legal or any Switch executive.

 Reports submitted through the hotline described below are received and processed by our third-party independent partner, Lighthouse Services.
 These reports are documented within a web application that the head of Switch Internal Audit, Chief Legal Officer and VP of Human Resources have access to.
 Internal Audit is an independent objective department reporting directly to the Audit Committee Chair and responsible for assisting in responding to whistleblower reports.